Delia Smith Coronation Chicken Recipe

 Ingredients

-• 1 dessertspoon Madras curry powder
+• 1 dessertspoon of Madras curry powder

 • 65ml mayonnaise